Adult tortoiseshell cat is ready for her first air travel

 3. Bilingual Health Certificate forms for the respective EU countries – pictured here.

-Example of an APHIS form required for cat travel to the EU
+Example of an APHIS form required for a cat traveling to the EU

 Important: Keep in mind that once all of your forms are completed by your vet, they have to be reviewed and signed by your state's Veterinarian in Charge, who is appointed by the U.S. Department of Agriculture (USDA).
 The catch here is that you can send these documents to the Veterinarian in Charge no earlier than 10 business days before your flight – so you have a super tight deadline.
 To deal with this, encourage your vet to fax or e-mail a draft of the completed documents to the USDA officer.
 This way, you can receive feedback ahead of time in case something has to be corrected.
 Also, when later the state's Veterinarian in Charge receives your paperwork in the mail, it won’t be new to him or her and the documents will be approved faster.

-You can order all of your forms online – several pet travel stores exist.
+You can order all your forms online – several pet travel stores exist.

 5. Talk to your vet if you should sedate your cat

-Discuss your trip with your vet, so you know what to expect.
-My vet warned me that Moca would probably be too stressed to drink, eat or potty during the trip, so I wasn’t surprised when that happened.
-We also trimmed Moca’s claws, so it was easier for me to handle her during security screenings.
+Discuss your trip with your vet so you know what to expect.
+My vet warned me that Moca would probably be too stressed to drink, eat, or potty during the trip, so I wasn’t surprised when that happened.
+We also trimmed Moca’s claws, making it easier for me to handle her during security screenings.

-We discussed sedation, too, but that wasn’t something my vet recommended.
+We also discussed sedation, but my vet didn’t recommend it.
 Apparently, sedatives can seriously interfere with a cat’s ability to regulate its breathing and body temperature.
 As a result, they may cause more harm than good on the plane.

-The happy tortoiseshell cat Moca, which flew from the US to Europe in 2013At the end, we decided to give Moca a few tranquillizing drops before heading to the airport, so she was calm during the security check.
-The medication then wore off and she boarded the flight completely sober.
+The happy cat Moca, which flew from the US to Europe in 2013In the end, we decided to give Moca a few tranquilizing drops before heading to the airport so she would be calm during the security check.
+The medication then wore off, and she boarded the flight completely sober.
 We tested the drops weeks before the trip to see how they affected my pet.
 I suggest that you do the same – if you are using any meds to calm your cat, it’s a good idea to do a “dry run” at home ahead of time.

 No matter what you do, do not get sedatives over the counter.
-If you know that your cat doesn’t travel well and gets stressed (as does mine), talk to your vet about calming options.
+If your cat doesn’t feel good when traveling and gets stressed (as does mine), talk to your vet about calming options.
 Here are a few possibilities recommended by the experts that took care of my cat at VCA Fairway Animal Hospital in Kansas City:

 • A pheromone travel spray.
 Pheromones are chemicals released by all cats from special glands in their bodies.
 The pheromone spray mimics the natural substances that send calming messages to cats and thus help reduce stress.
 You could spray your carrier or use pheromone wipes throughout your journey to calm your pet.